Miloupost1988/polls-api/README.md

 Project for React polls api.

-> Simple setup that comes with hot-reloading, styled-components, and test setup with watch and coverage
+> Simple setup that comes with hot-reloading and styled-components

 ### Scripts